Ghostlikei/OS/README.md

 Also, there are lots of outstanding courses and reference books to learn OS.
 Such as:

 *OSTEP(Operation System: Three easy pieces)*.

+### Idea

+Due to the outdated minix lab (which we need to do on osecnu), I planned to reinterpret the labs on xv6 and design the similar codes, but workload maybe large.

+- What we need to do on minix?
+  - Lab1 shell (Finished)
+  - Lab2 implement EDF on MLFQ (Ongoing)
+  - Lab3 I/O (unknown)
+  - Lab4 Memory management? (unknown)

+I will try my best to do so, but it may be put on another repo.
+I haven't decided yet.